vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 Powered by [Buyouts_Forecast](./Buyouts_Business_Rules_Forecast.py)

-## 📸 Screenshots from Projects that required extensive backend and Power BI development, including the use of Vega-Lite to design custom visualizations
+## 📸 Screenshots from Projects that required extensive backend (SQL and Python) and Power BI development, including the use of Vega-Lite to design custom visualizations

 ### Time Series - Single source of truth for Demand/MRP/WO/Production Plan/Supply Plan/Capacity & Material Supply (Exexcutive Version)